 Substantially all of our operations are conducted in China and substantially all of our revenues are sourced from China.
 Accordingly, our results of operations, financial condition and prospects are influenced by economic, political and legal developments in China.
 Economic reforms begun in the late 1970s have resulted in significant economic growth.
 However, any economic reform policies or measures in China may from time to time be modified or revised.
 China's economy differs from the economies of most developed countries in many respects, including the extent of the government involvement, level of development, growth rate, control of foreign exchange and allocation of resources.
 The PRC government exercises significant control over China's economic growth through strategically allocating resources, controlling the payment of foreign currency-denominated obligations, setting monetary policy and providing preferential treatment to particular industries or companies.
 While the PRC economy has experienced significant growth in the past 30 years, growth has been uneven across different regions and between economic sectors, and that growth may not continue, as evidenced by the slowing of the growth of the Chinese economy since 2012.
-Any adverse effect on the overall economic growth of China.
+Any adverse changes in economic conditions in China, in the policies of the Chinese government or in the laws and regulations in China could have a material adverse effect onthe overall economic growth of China.
 Such developments could adversely affect our business and operating results, lead to reduction in demand for our products and services and adversely affect our competitive position.